Individual Therapy

 You might be…

-• Unsure how to say no, put your needs first, or set limits without feeling bad or guilty or fearing conflict, abandonment, or disappointing others
+• Struggling to say no or set limits without fearing conflict, disappointment, or abandonment

 In therapy, we can…